telekom-mms/sectpmctl/README.md

 - kmodsign.sh

 A kmodsign wrapper is available at [sectpmctl-kmodsign-wrapper](https://github.com/telekom-mms/sectpmctl-kmodsign-wrapper).
-It is a config package which replaces the original kmodsign binary with a wrapper which calls tpmkmodsign internally, for example to support the maintainance of commercial antivirus applications or such.
+It is a config package that replaces the original kmodsign binary with a wrapper that calls tpmkmodsign internally, for example, to support the maintenance of commercial antivirus applications or such.

 Please read the helper scripts before manually using them as they have specific needs for rewriting parameters.

-It is also possible to prevent signing of kernel modules by editing this file: `/var/lib/tpmsbsigntool/tpmkmodsign_blocklist.conf`
+It is also possible to prevent the signing of kernel modules by editing this file: `/var/lib/tpmsbsigntool/tpmkmodsign_blocklist.conf`

 ## Recovery

 ### Full recovery

-including Secure Boot and TPM provisioning and TPM resealing The full recovery need to be done when the system does not boot without using the recovery key.
+The full recovery needs to be done when the system does not boot without using the recovery key.
 That is the case when:

 - **When the Secure Boot database is cleared**
 - **When the TPM is cleared**
-- **When other TPM privisioning settings should be applied**
+- **When other TPM provisioning settings should be applied**
 - **When the [TPM handles](#used-handles) 0x81000100 or 0x81000101 are cleared or overwritten**

-The Secure Boot database and TPM can be restored by following this steps:
+The Secure Boot database and TPM can be restored by following these steps:

 - Clear the Secure Boot database
 - Clear the TPM